Skip to Main Content

 U.S. Senate Youth Program

-Please watch this video of the 2022 USSYP Washington Week.
+Please watch this video recap of the 2023 USSYP Washington Week.

-All eligible students are encouraged to apply.
-A final decision regarding the in-person program will be determined in the fall of 2022, with adequate time for students to complete the full vaccination series prior to travel.
-If held online, vaccination status will not be required.
-Students must attend the program to receive the scholarship.
-Regardless of platform, all student delegates will partake in a comprehensive, interactive leadership program in the stated timeframe, and each will receive the $10,000 college scholarship in the name of the United States Senate.
+All eligible students are encouraged to apply and must attend the program to receive the scholarship.
+All student delegates will partake in a comprehensive, interactive leadership program in the stated timeframe, and each will receive the $10,000 college scholarship in the name of the United States Senate.

 Application

-All interested students must submit the online application by midnight on September 12, 2022.
+All interested students must submit the online application by midnight on September 15, 2023.
 Applications must be submitted online; no mailed in applications will be accepted.
 Applicants should plan to submit all materials at one time as the submission site does not allow you to return to a partially completed application.
+Please direct all questions related to the application process to Foundation Civic Education Specialist Joseph O’Connor.

 • Completed online application